jasonleenaylor/ServeReedley/README.md

 ## Adding a New Coordinator

-1. Add a Cognito User
+1. Create a Cognito User

 	1. Select "Send an email invitation"
 	1. Add email address